SlateFoundation/opened.js/README.md

 ## Methods
 ### init(initOptions, callback)

-Inits OpenEd API.
+Initializes the OpenEd API.
 You should pass your client id and redirect_uri.

-This method is required for further work with OpenEd API.
+This is require to execute subsequent calls with the API.

 #### Parameters:
 **initOptions:**